ShangHua-Gao/SOD100K/README.md

 ## License

+License
-The source code is free for research and education use only.
-Any comercial use should get formal permission first.
+The code is released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://mmcheng.net/notice/#:~:text=Creative%20Commons%20Attribution%2DNonCommercial%2DShareAlike%204.0%20International%20Public%20License) for Noncommercial use only.
+Any commercial use should get formal permission first.